-Fire can both purify or destroy.
-It can purify metal by burning away the impurities thus refining the metal, but fire ravages homes, cities and forests.
+Fire can both purify and destroy.
+It can purify metal by burning away the impurities thus refining the metal, but fire ravages homes, cities, and forests.

 God loves mankind with an intense passion so that those who surrender to Him will be purified.
 Those who disregard God’s holiness will ultimately be destroyed, separated from God for eternity.